ykharitonova/csw8-s22/about.md

 You'll attend class and lab/discussion online via Zoom during the specified times, just like a physical class.
 Class time and labs **require synchronous interactions and active participation**.

-Reminder: If you are **not** supposed to be registered for another UCSB course that overlaps with this one.
+Reminder: You are **not** supposed to be registered for another UCSB course that overlaps with this one.
 If you have a course conflict, you **must have** specific written permission from **both** instructors to stay enrolled in both courses.
 We will _not_ make any accommodations for you.

 **Required**: Computer/tablet access (_**not** smartphone_) with headphones, fast Internet, non-distracting area (not a coffee shop).
 You'll watch/listen to live video/audio, interact with classmates, and type to chat or code.